IMAGE Project: Tutorial

 1. Tab to navigate to the chart.

-2. Following the chart, you will find a button labelled "Get IMAGE Chart Rendering".
+2. Following the chart, you will find a button labelled "Intrepret this chart with IMAGE".

 4. After a few seconds, a pop-up will appear with buttons labelled "Interpretation" followed by a number and a description.
 Click the buttons to get an audio representation of the change in value.